 If you work with Christian parents, it’s tempting to stay far away from the spanking debate.
 There are the “never spank” parents, the “immediate obedience or get spanked” parents, and everything in-between.
+The question over whether to spank or not to spank is not a new one.
 Try to have a conversation with parents from varying positions and you’ll see how quickly this issue can become overwhelming.

 And yet… here we are.
 Talking about whether to spank or not to spank.